Shared hosting is a basic, cheap form of web hosting used by many companies

 - Starting an online shop.
 Many shared hosting packages come with tools that make it easier to create an online shop so you can start selling online.

-- Running a blog.
-Shared hosting packages are ideal if you’re starting a business blog.
+- Publishing a blog.
+Shared hosting packages are ideal if you're starting a business blog.
 Most come ready-to-go with popular blogging packages so you can get set up quickly.

 - Website design and development.
 If you're building a new website from scratch, maybe with a web designer or developer, a shared hosting package is a good place to create and develop your site.